Cuatrecasanthus flexipappus

 Cuatrecasanthus flexipappus is a species of flowering plant in the family Asteraceae.
-It is found only in Ecuador.
+It is a shrub or tree found only in Ecuador.
 Its natural habitat is subtropical or tropical moist montane forests.
 It is threatened by habitat loss.

+The species was first described as Vernonia flexipappa by Henry A. Gleason in 1925.
+In 1989 Harold E. Robinson placed the species in genus Cuatrecasanthus as C. flexipappus.